How Often Should You Change A Mattress?

 Over time, the materials - like foam or springs - wear down, especially in the spots where you sleep most.

-This can throw your spine out of whack, making it harder to get comfy and stay that way.
+This can throw your spine out of whack, making it harder to get comfy and get the support you need.

 Morning back pain